 Information technology is one of the best-paying career fields, with a median annual wage of $88,240 as of May 2019, compared to the median annual wage for all occupations of $39,810.

-Information technology jobs can be interesting, rewarding, and lucrative, so if you possess some of the skills mentioned in the list, a career in IT could be right for you.
+Jobs in information technology can be interesting, rewarding, and lucrative, so if you possess some of the skills mentioned in the list below, a career in IT could be right for you.

 What Are Information Technology (IT) Skills?

-Commonly referred to as IT, there are many job titles in the technology sector.
-From programming and database creation to providing general technical support, there are roles for people with many areas of interest, and many levels of expertise.
+Commonly referred to as IT, there are many job titles in the information technology sector.
+From programming and database creation to providing general technical or help desk support, there are roles for people with a variety of areas of interest, and many levels of expertise.

 The broad swath of jobs available means that employers look for different technical skills when hiring.
-Some may look for expertise in a specific language or program, while others might look for more general computer skills.
+Depending on the role, some employers may look for expertise in a specific language or program, while others might look for more general computer skills.

 Most Important IT Skills Employers Look For

 One of the basic skill sets an employer will look for in an IT professional is the ability to write code.
-If the job is programming or software/web development, an employer may seek a candidate that can code in several different languages, as many systems are built using more than just one language.
+If the job is programming or software/web development, an employer may seek a candidate who can code in several different languages, as many systems are built using multiple languages.